poppadum/dynquee/doc/Running_on_separate_device.md

 Press Ctrl+C to stop the program.

 If it doesn't work as expected, check the log files in the `logs/` directory:
-- `logs/dynquee.log` contains the summary los
+- `logs/dynquee.log` contains the summary log
 - `logs/dynquee.debug.log` contains the full debug log

 If you've checked the logs and still can't see what's wrong, see the [help section](#help).